Jax-Core/JaxCore/README.md

 ### Prerequisites

 - **[Rainmeter v4.5](https://www.rainmeter.net/) or newer.** Rainmeter can be installed by downloading the `.exe` file from [Rainmeter's official website](https://www.rainmeter.net/).
-- **Powershell v5.1 or newer.** To check which version of **Powershell** you have installed follow the steps outlined below.
+- **Powershell v5.1 or newer.** To check which version of **Powershell** you have installed, follow the steps outlined below.
     1. Open a PowerShell CLI and run `$PSVersionTable.PSVersion.Major`
-    2. If it returns `5`, you can skip this step and proceed to the installation of JaxCore.
+    2. If it returns `5`, you've got the up-to-date version of Powershell.
 However, if it returns `2`, download and install the most recent PowerShell version.
 The installer can be found at: **[Click me!](https://www.microsoft.com/en-us/download/details.aspx?id=54616.)**
 - **.NET Framework 4.5 or later.** If you're unsure about which **.NET Framework** version you have installed, you can refer to **[this article](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed)** for checking.
 Perchance you have an older version, download and install the most recent version.
 The installer can be found at: **[Click me!](https://dotnet.microsoft.com/en-us/download/dotnet-framework)**